 Sean: I think we both know what he’d say and it ain’t pretty.

-Kristine: This movie appeals to my inner masochist.
+Kristine: And by “fun” I mean “torture.”
+The best kind of fun!
+This movie appeals to my inner masochist.

 Sean: There is a sequel to this movie, fyi.